Nepal: Society

 Traditional Nepali society is sometimes defined by social hierarchy.
 The Nepali caste system embodies much of the social stratification and many of the social restrictions found in South Asia.
 Social classes are defined by more than a hundred endogamous hereditary groups, often termed as jātis, or "castes".
 Nepal declared untouchability to be illegal in 1963 and has since enacted other anti-discriminatory laws and social welfare initiatives.
-At the workplace and educational institutions in urban Nepal, caste-related identification has pretty much lost its importance.

 Family values are important in the Nepali tradition, and multi-generational patriarchal joint families have been the norm in Nepal, though nuclear families are becoming common in urban areas.
 An overwhelming majority of Nepalis, with or without their consent, have their marriages arranged by their parents or other family elders.
 Marriage is thought to be for life, and the divorce rate is extremely low, with less than one in a thousand marriages ending in divorce.
 Child marriages are common, especially in rural areas; many women wed before reaching 18.

 Many Nepali festivals are religious in origin.
-The best known include: Dashain, Tihar, Teej, Chhath, Maghi, Sakela, Holi, Eid ul-Fitr, Christmas, and the Nepali new year.
+The best known include: Gadhimai festival, Dashain, Tihar, Teej, Chhath, Maghi, Sakela, Holi, and the Nepali new year.

+The Gadhimai festival is a Hindu religious event held every five years at the Gadhimai Temple in Nepal.
+It has been described as the world's bloodiest festival due to the large-scale slaughter of animals and birds, including buffaloes, goats, sheep, chickens, ducks, pigeons, pigs, rats, and white mice.
+This mass sacrifice is performed with the goal of appeasing the goddess Gadhimai.
+Critics have condemned the ritual as barbaric, unsanitary, and wasteful.
+In contrast, Hindu devotees insist that the practice holds deep significance.

+Dashain is a major Hindu religious festival in Nepal.
+Driven by the belief that offerings of fresh blood will appease the goddess Durga, thousands of buffaloes, goats, sheep, pigs, chickens, and ducks are slaughtered during the celebration.
+The Nepali government has attempted to ban the filming of these animal sacrifices.
+An animal welfare group that witnessed the festival reported facing significant hostility: "Our equipment and cameras have been ripped from our hands and smashed into pieces."
+The group also noted severe public sanitation issues, stating they observed festival attendees defecating in public and had to walk among human feces.
+In another incident, Nepali individuals carrying machetes chased animal welfare activists down the street.

+Witch-hunts continue to occur in Nepal even in the twenty-first century.
+The victims are typically vulnerable individuals, especially people of lower castes.
+Politicians, army officers, police officers and other community members have also been implicated in various incidents.
+Execution may be carried out by burning alive.
+Many victims ultimately succumb to the injuries sustained from torture and assault.
+Non-murderous witch-hunts commonly involve severe beatings and the forced feeding of excrement.